 *SOLD, Request to be notified when similar board available price | Board Location: Hawaii *Worldwide Shipping Available*

 10′ Hobie longboard made in the early 1960’s.
-The board has been fully restored by our surfboard restoration expert with over 30 years of experience.
+This board was fully restored by a surfboard restoration expert with over 30 years of glassing experience.

 If you have any questions or need a shipping quote please leave a comment below and/or visit our Contact Page